-Agenda Item Action by Whom Date encouraged to review and engage and to ensure that this was reflected in our People Plan.
-Discussion: GR asked whether we had a sense of the best- and worst-case scenarios in relation to mandatory vaccination.
+Agenda Item Action by Whom Date encouraged to review and engage and to ensure that this was reflected in our People Plan. ,,,,, i.
+GR asked whether we had a sense of the best- and worst-case scenarios in relation to mandatory vaccination.
 OM advised that we did not as we were still waiting for detail on the proof of vaccination required.
 The best guide was feedback from community staff in Essex and Suffolk where once data cleansing had been completed there were very small numbers of staff who were unvaccinated (single figures).
-The issue facing the Trust was that as we had some very small teams if one or two members were unvaccinated then that could still result in a significant operational problem.
+The issue facing the Trust was that as we had some very small teams if one or two members were unvaccinated then that could still result in a significant operational problem. ii.
 IW asked whether we would redeploy staff who could not be vaccinated.
 OM advised that we had considered this and our scope to do this will be limited as all staff at the hospital and the HLRI would be classed as interacting with patients.
 IW asked whether changes in the way that we used telephone and video consultations might offer some further appropriate opportunities.
-JW noted that this assessment would form a part of the review and further reports would be brought to the Board.
-JW noted that the Board should be guiding the Trust and its partners to look at those actions that could be taken in the first instance so that a clear plan could be set and delivered.
+JW noted that this assessment would form a part of the review and further reports would be brought to the Board. iii.
+JW noted that there were many actions included in the HROD report and felt that the Board should be guiding the Trust and its partners to look at those actions that could be taken in the first instance so that a clear plan could be set and delivered.
+Agreed: The Board noted the update from the DWOD.
 4.ii Your Behaviour Matters - Disciplinary Procedure DN117 Received: From the DWOD a copy of the revised disciplinary policy for approval.
 Reported: by OM that: The policy 'Your Behaviour Matters' was being brought to the Board for approval.
 The policy had been developed with engagement of staff networks and the Joint Staff Consultative Committee.
 The policy had also been reviewed in the light of the Trusts revised Values and Behaviours Framework.
-Discussion: AF noted that this document had a thorough discussion at the Q&amp;R Committee and that the changes were applauded.
+Discussion: iii.
+AF noted that this document had a thorough discussion at the Q&R Committee and that the changes were applauded.
 Agreed: The Board approved the Trust disciplinary policy, Your Behaviour Matters (DN117).
 5 STRATEGIC 5.i Trust Strategy 2020-2025 Year 1 Update EM advised that the Strategic Projects Team had planned that this should come to the next Board and so it would be taken in February.